-A disadvantage of point-to-point connections is that the transmitter and receiver have to see each other, which means that there should be no obstacles in between them.
+In point-to-point connections, the transmitter and the receiver have to "see" each other, which means that there should be no obstacles in between them.

 As a consequence, transmitters and receivers have to be built at high locations (e.g., at the roof of apartment and office buildings).